Pearson-Higher-Ed/design/c/typography/v1.0.0-beta.3/index.md

       `<a>`
       : - Active link = hyperdrive (#0D65A6) and underline
         - Hover link = Royal Navy (#094877), no underline
-        - Focus states use the default browser style

       `<mark>`
       : - \#FDEC2E background-color